ccincotti3/javascript-concepts/docs/var-vs-let.md

 OK, no surprises here.
 We defined two variable's in the global scope, and we logged them to the console.

 Now let's create a function, and really get to the meat and potatoes.
-Let's show a key difference by logging these two variable's to the console _before_ they are defined.
+By doing this, we'll show a key difference by logging these two variable's to the console _before_ they are defined.

 ```javascript
 function myFunction() {